python/cpython/Doc/library/asyncio-eventloop.rst

 The event loop is the central execution device provided by :mod:`asyncio`.
 It provides multiple facilities, amongst which:

-* Registering, executing and cancelling delayed calls (timeouts)
+* Registering, executing and cancelling delayed calls (timeouts).

-* Creating client and server :ref:`transports <asyncio-transport>` for various kinds of communication
+* Creating client and server :ref:`transports <asyncio-transport>` for various kinds of communication.

-* Launching subprocesses and the associated :ref:`transports <asyncio-transport>` for communication with an external program
+* Launching subprocesses and the associated :ref:`transports <asyncio-transport>` for communication with an external program.

-* Delegating costly function calls to a pool of threads
+* Delegating costly function calls to a pool of threads.

 Event loop functions
 --------------------